Treatment

 Chemotherapy

 You may be given chemotherapy if there is cancer in your nodes, or elsewhere.
 Not everyone who has breast cancer is given chemotherapy.
-Many lobular breast cancer patients do not have chemotherapy as research has shown it to not respond as well to the treatment.
-This is because lobular is frequently a slower growing disease, and chemotherapy works on cells that are fast growing.
+Many Lobular Breast Cancer patients do not have chemotherapy as research has shown it to not respond as well to the treatment.
+This is because Lobular is frequently a slower growing disease, and chemotherapy works on cells that are fast growing.

-The removed tumour may be analysed through an Oncotype Test that measures how likely your tumour will reduce due to chemotherapy.
+Your removed tumour may be analysed through an Oncotype Test that measures how likely your tumour will reduce due to chemotherapy.

 You will see an oncologist to discuss what will happen if you do decide to have chemotherapy.
+Please discuss with them what type of Lobular Breast Cancer you have to help you make the decision about chemotherapy.

 Radiotherapy